ntop/ntopng/doc/src/using_with_nprobe_agent.rst

   nProbe Agent: blacklisted host flows

-At this point, it is possible to perform an additional drill down to get to the process and user ids, along with other details.
+At this point, it is possible to perform an additional drill down by clicking on the flow *Info* and then *Overview* to get to the process and user ids, along with other details.

 .. figure:: ./img/using_nprobe_agent_with_ntopng_blacklisted_host_flow_details.png
   :align: center